 - Salt & pepper to taste

-- Cut ripened avocados in half and remove pit.
+- Cut ripened avocados in half and remove the pit.

-- Add the diced onion, tomatoes, cilantro, garlic, and diced jalapenos and toss together with the avocados, blending well.
-You can omit the peppers or just add a little if you like your guacamole mild add the lime juice, Tabasco sauce, salt, and pepper to taste.
+- Add the diced onion, tomatoes, cilantro, garlic, and diced jalapenos and toss them together with the avocados, blending well.
+You can omit the peppers or just add a little if you like your guacamole mild, add the lime juice, Tabasco sauce, salt, and pepper to taste.

 Pin this fun Grinch Celery snack for later…